+- 5 108.We do not agree.
+It is not for HMRC to infer crucial elements of the scheme.
 Taking into account the information disclosed by the appellant, the hypothetical officer could not have deduced that the trust did trade in partnership: it was at least as much a possibility (on the information known to the hypothetical officer) that it traded in its own right.
 In Sanderson, the taxpayer failed to disclose significant facts about the scheme, such as its self-cancelling nature.
 His disclosure should have been enough to make HMRC suspicious but not enough to satisfy them of the insufficiency.
-The same is true here: while a large income was shown as wiped out by a relief, a crucial element (the trust's trade being in partnership) was not disclosed, and even if, say, an officer may have suspected this, it was not disclosed.

-15 109.
-And in so far as it was the appellant's case that the trust's trade being in partnership was not relevant to the appellant's tax position, we cannot agree.
+The same is true here: while a large income was shown as wiped out by a relief, a crucial element (the trust's trade being in partnership) was not disclosed, and even if, say, an officer may have suspected this, it was not disclosed. - 15 109.And in so far as it was the appellant's case that the trust's trade being in partnership was not relevant to the appellant's tax position, we cannot agree.
 At the time the enquiry window closed it was clear that the trust income in the hands of the appellant was taxable if the trust had traded in partnership.
 This should have been clear because of the retrospective amendment to the law as described above.
-The hypothetical officer is taken to know the law where it is clear.
+The - 20 hypothetical officer is taken to know the law where it is clear.
 There is no suggestion this was too complex.

 110. But if the trust had traded by itself, and not in partnership, any liability to tax of the appellant on income from the trust is very doubtful.
-We agree with HMRC that the tribunal does not need to resolve this question of law; the question is what the hypothetical officer would have known at the date the enquiry window closed.
+We agree with HMRC that the tribunal does not need to resolve this question of law; the question is what the

+- 25 hypothetical officer would have known at the date the enquiry window closed.
 As described above at (§72-74), HMRC moved to change the law to ensure that such income would be taxable in future but this was with effect from a date after the appellant's receipt of the income.
-At the date the enquiry window closed, the hypothetical officer could not have reasonably come to the conclusion that the appellant would be liable to tax on that income even if the trust did not trade in partnership.
-Even if there were officers within HMRC who took that view of the law (although we were not shown that this was the case, unlike with the retrospective change - see §70), the hypothetical officer would not be deemed to share the view (§\$83-88).
+At the date the enquiry window closed, the hypothetical officer could not have reasonably come to the conclusion that the 30 appellant would be liable to tax on that income even if the trust did not trade in - appendit would be hable to tax on that meone even if the trust did not trade in partnership.
+Even if there were officers within HMRC who took that view of the law (although we were not shown that this was the case, unlike with the retrospective change see §70), the hypothetical officer would not be deemed to share the view (§§83-88).
 The law was on the point of sole trader enterprise was at best uncertain.
 If the appellant had disclosed that the trust traded in partnership, then may be the position would be different.
 But he did not.